 Lucy holds a PG Certificate in Higher Education from NUI Galway.
-She currently teaches Labour Law and Equity (undergraduate/LLB programmes), and co-teaches Irish Disability Law and Policy (LLM).
-She has also taught a wide range of other subjects, including Equality Law and Comparative Property Law (at masters level), and Sociology of Law, Land Law, Women and the Law, and Law and Social Policy (at undergraduate level).
+She currently teaches Labour Law and Equity to undergraduate and LLB students.
+She also teaches Equality Law and co-teaches Irish Disability Law and Policy, both at Masters level.
+She has previously taught a wide range of other subjects, including Comparative Property Law (at Masters level), Sociology of Law, Land Law, Women and the Law, and Law and Social Policy (all at undergraduate level).

 Lucy was the Associate Head of Teaching and Learning within the School of Law for two years.
 She was the Programme Director of the BA in Public and Social Policy for three years, and is currently a member of the Bachelor of Corporate Law programme board.
 She holds a Diploma in Irish from NUI Galway, and played a key role in establishing the Diploma in Irish for Lawyers, in association with Oifig na Gaeilge Labhartha at NUI Galway.

-Lucy welcomes inquiries from potential doctoral students in relation to family law, equality law and policy (including but not limited to gender issues), labour law, property law, constitutional law, equity and trusts.
+Lucy welcomes inquiries from potential doctoral students in relation to family law, equality law and policy (including but not limited to gender and disability issues), labour law, property law, constitutional law, equity and trusts.